Zerbinati/cutechessfix/README.md

 # cutechessfix
-tool to restart a CUTECHESS-CLI tournament after engine crash
+tool to restart a CUTECHESS-CLI tournament after engine's crash

 Prerequisites :
 copy cutechessfix.exe to your CUTECHESS-CLI folder<p>